Newest Features DVD & Video Catalog Latest Newsletter Trip Notes Contact Us Home

 800-832-1228 or 603-430-3055 Visa, MasterCard, AMEX or Discover Card Orders Accepted.

-We have two new programs this month.
-The first covers the busy UP main between St. Louis and Kansas City and the second shows all the action at a small town crossing in southern Illinois - Kinmundy.
-All of our programs are now available in DVD .
-All of our DVD’s have chapters and menus and the 70 newest ones – everything videotaped from 2004 on and a few programs from 2003 - have a choice of being watched with narration and without narration by using the audio or language button on your DVD player controller.
-235 programs are available in DVD and are all listed in the flyers.
-No other train video producer shows and explains railroading like we do and our catalogue includes programs on fallen flags ATSF, SP, Wisconsin Central, and Conrail.
-Our shipping and handling charge on repeat orders remains $5.00 with no charge on orders over $100.
-We offer discounts on large orders.
+No other train video producer shows and explains railroading like we do and our catalogue includes programs on fallen flags ATSF, SP, BN, CNW, IC, Wisconsin Central, and Conrail.
+Our newest program is “PSR on CSX’s Chicago Line in Northern Indiana”, part of our look at PSR on eastern railroads.
+This is our 49th program to be released in both Blu-ray and in regular DVD.
+You need to specify what type of DVD you are ordering with programs available in both DVD and Blu-ray.
+All of our DVD’s have chapters and menus and around half – everything videotaped from 2004 on plus a few programs from 2003 - have a choice of being watched with narration and without narration by using the menu or audio and language buttons on your DVD player controller.
+321 programs are available in DVD (49 in Blu-ray) and all are listed in the flyers.
+No other train video producer shows and explains railroading like we do and our catalogue includes programs on fallen flags ATSF, BN, SP, CNW.
+IC, Wisconsin Central, and Conrail.
+Our shipping and handling charge on orders remains $5.00 with no charge on orders over $100.
+We offer year-round discounts on large orders.
 See flyers for details.
-These discounts don’t apply with the 4 for 3 sale.
+These discounts are available only by mail and phone.
 If you have questions and get our answering machine, please leave your name and number and we will call you back as soon as possible.
+You can reach us by email at bigeee@trainvideos.com or on our webpage at www.trainvideos.com.

 Dick and Barb Eisfeller